 EMILY NEDELL TUCK

 Reference & Instruction Librarian, Texas Southern University, Houston Dec.
-12 – present
+12 – May 20

 Corporate Librarian / Project Manager, CHR Solutions, Houston Jun.
 11–Nov.
 12

-CHR Solutions provides IT and management consulting and telecom-related engineering and software solutions around the world, with operations in South Dakota, Lubbock, Austin and Bangalore.
-Hired to plan and implement an enterprise-wide solution (ECM/ library) for managing complex sales contracts and related documents, software release notes and training materials.
-Conducted needs assessment, interviewed stakeholders, wrote project charter, documented business and functional requirements, evaluated solutions (contract, document management and SharePoint).
-Studied SharePoint and Business Process Management.
-In 2011, Houston office was converted to a Network Operations Center, ECM implementation postponed another quarter.
-Left to take job at TSU.
+CHR Solutions provides IT management consulting, telecom-related engineering services and software solutions around the world, headquartered in South Dakota.
+Hired by the VP of the Corporate University to plan and implement an enterprise-wide solution (ECM/library) for managing complex sales contracts and related documents, software release notes and training materials.
+Conducted needs assessment, interviewed stakeholders, wrote project charter, documented business and functional requirements, evaluated solutions (contract, document management and SharePoint) and presented findings.
+Learned SharePoint.
+In 2011, the Houston office was converted to a Network Operations/Data Center and project implementation was put on hold by the CIO for another quarter.
+Took job at TSU.

 Data Standards Manager, Registrar’s Office, Museum of Fine Arts, Houston Oct.
 09–Jun.
 11

-Project-based assignment funded by a federal grant to develop and implement data entry standards to comply with national guidelines for cataloging cultural objects (CCO).
-Working closely with curators and committee, wrote the MFAH Data Standards Manual, presented the standard to stakeholders at all levels of MFAH administration.
+Project-based assignment funded by an IMLS grant to develop and implement data entry standards to comply with national guidelines for cataloging cultural objects (CCO).
+Working closely with curators and committee, wrote the MFAH Data Standards Manual and presented the standard to all levels of MFAH administration.
+Customized TMS (museum management software) and ran reports.
 Trained staff, reviewed records for compliance.
 Added descriptive content to thousands of collection records using data pulled from MFAH publications, curatorial files, gallery labels and audio tours.
 Normalized data in controlled fields and developed controlled vocabularies based on AAT.
-Sought input from collection managers at other art museums (Getty, Met, SFMOMA, LACMA) with regard to standards, roles, workflows and systems.
-Initiated placing a text search interface (Lucene/Solr) on the database to leverage descriptive content and offer a more intuitive search experience.
-New standards manual and prototype was well received by MFAH staff.
-Left when grant ended to take job with CHR.
+Sought input from collection managers at other art museums (Getty, Met, SFMOMA, LACMA) with regard to standards, roles, workflows and systems for TMS.
+Placed a text search interface (Lucene/Solr) on the database to leverage descriptive content and offer a more intuitive search experience.
+New standards manual, additional metadata fields and prototype was well received by MFAH staff.
+Offered permanent position in the Registrar’s office when grant ended, but the project was completed.
+Accepted offer with CHR Solutions for SharePoint enterprise development and Project Management experience.

 Client Relationship Manager, Groxis, Inc., San Francisco, CA Nov.
 07–Apr.
 09

-Groxis was an established start-up company selling an innovative federated search, intelligent clustering and visual navigation tool (“Grokker”) to libraries, publishers and leading content aggregators.
-Working in Product Development, was responsible for providing technical support to the company’s largest client, Gale-Cengage, and their customers.
+Groxis was an established start-up company selling an innovative technology for “discovery” (federated search), intelligent clustering and visual navigation (“Grokker”) to academic libraries, publishers and leading content aggregators.
+Working in Product Development, responsible for providing technical and product support to the company’s largest client, Gale-Cengage, and their customers.
 Other clients included EBSCO, Sun Microsystems, Blue Cross Blue Shield, and several universities.
-Also responsible for drafting technical requirements, testing connectors, logging bugs, proofing metadata, interfacing with content providers, acquiring API information from library database vendors, generating XML for product testing, performing usability testing, assisting with connector development.
+Also responsible for drafting technical requirements, testing connectors, logging bugs, proofing metadata, interfacing with content providers, acquiring API information from library database vendors, generating XML for product testing, performing usability testing, and assisting with connector development.
 Learned text search models for Information Retrieval, Web services, Lucene and AJAX.
-Company closed in April 2009.
+Company closed unexpectedly in April 2009.
+Family returned to Houston.

 Configured library system software (Voyager/Solaris), made enhancements to the catalog and resolved technical issues.
-Installed Perl modules (NewBooks.pl, AlphaMail), designed website homepage to promote digital resources (http://library.ggbts.edu), set up a staging/training database, created custom reports in Access, debugged and repaired broken inventory program (VBA), set up Open URL and third party products (Serials Solutions, Syndetic Solutions).
+Installed and configured Perl modules (NewBooks.pl, AlphaMail), designed new website to promote digital resources, set up a staging/training database, created custom reports in Access, debugged and repaired broken inventory program (VBA), set up Open URL and third party products (Serials Solutions, Syndetic Solutions).
 Learned Solaris (already familiar with Unix).
 Set up proxy server (EZProxy) to support remote access to databases.
-Performed bulk import of MARC records on the server and assisted with cataloging special collections.
+Performed bulk import of MARC records on the server and cataloged special collections.
 All projects completed, took position with Groxis, doubled salary.

 Librarian (Acting Director), Art Institute of California-San Diego Aug.
 02–May 03

 Acting director for a new college library emphasizing design, graphic arts, art history, advertising, media arts, web design, game design and culinary arts.
-Oversaw annual budget of $90,000.
-Responsible for all aspects of the management of the library and automation system; created library website.
-Returned to Houston for spouse’s job.
+Developed an opening day collection and workflows for ongoing acquisitions.
+Oversaw annual acquisitions budget of $90,000.
+Responsible for all aspects of the management of the library and automation system.
+Created library website.
+Left to return to Houston where husband had received a job offer from a former employer.

-Full-time consultant for a start-up that had raised 90 million in venture capital to create a virtual, subscription-based undergraduate research library.
-Developed and implemented a successful collection development strategy for the service at launch, helping to achieve digitization quotas and rapid acquisition of new titles.
-Initiated a relationship with OCLC/WLN and developed a conspectus to enable systematic comparison with peer library collections to benchmark growth in Questia’s key disciplines.
-Worked with Perl programmer to download and manipulate MARC records and develop crosswalks to metadata (learned Perl at this time).
-Authored technical requirements for an automation system, created RFP.
+Full-time consultant for a Houston-based start-up that had raised 90 million in venture capital to create a virtual, subscription-based undergraduate research library.
+Developed and implemented a successful Collection Development Strategy for the service for launch and post-launch, helping to achieve digitization quotas and rapid acquisition of new titles.
+Initiated a relationship with OCLC/WLN and developed a conspectus to enable systematic comparison with peer library collections to benchmark growth in Questia’s targeted disciplines.
+Worked with Perl programmer to download and manipulate MARC records and develop crosswalks to metadata (also learned Perl at this time) and create a method for automated citation.
+Authored technical requirements for an automation system for the digital library platform.
 Introduced concepts of authority control and other library-related standards.
 Gave presentations to senior management.
-Was offered permanent position as Collection Development Manager when contract ended.
+Was offered position as Collection Manager and moved under Marketing when contract ended, but it was so Marketing could say it had librarians on staff.
+I left to take a position with another start-up company where I could get hands-on software development experience.
+Company laid off 70% of staff and all librarians shortly after that.

 Chief Curator and Assistant Director, Museum of Printing History, Houston June 96–Jan.
 00

-Planned 15 temporary exhibits and 23 lectures annually for a museum/special collections library celebrating printing, great books, and the history of the graphic image.
-Responsible for exhibit content and design, installation, insurance, packing and shipping, fundraising, committee formation, docent training, and all aspects of collection management.
-Promoted events, planned lectures.
+Planned 15 temporary exhibits and 23 lectures annually for a museum/special collections library celebrating printing and the power of the printed word.
+Responsible for exhibit content and design, installation, insurance, packing and shipping, fundraising, committee formation, docent training and all aspects of collection management.
+Promoted events, planned lectures and programming.
 Wrote many successful grants for exhibits and lectures.
 Created the Museum’s first website.
 Produced the quarterly newsletter.
 Obtained funding for the construction of several printmaking workshops, print storage cabinets and archival supplies, adult programming, and artifacts.
 Initiated popular lecture series.
 Gave talks at the MFAH (book formats, history of paper), Harris County Public Libraries, other, including television, to promote Museum events.
+After four years, I left to take job with Questia to be on the ground floor with the first digital academic library.

 Head Cataloger and Systems Librarian, Klein I.S.D., Spring, TX July 95–June 96

-Implemented a district-wide library automation system that encompassed 27 school libraries.
-Learned the TANDEM OS and CARL library system software.
-Performed routine system maintenance on the server and network; evaluated, edited and loaded MARC cataloging records and scanned barcodes; ran back-ups and reports; performed copy and original cataloging of library materials (DDC; LCSH).
+Implemented a district-wide library automation system that encompassed 27 school libraries when the district was first automating and centralizing library services.
+Learned the TANDEM OS (UNIX-like parallel processor) and CARL library system software.
+Managed all processes on the server and network, cataloging, automation, website and technology for all campuses, including retrospective conversion of card catalogs.
+Performed routine system maintenance on the server and network; evaluated, edited and loaded MARC cataloging records and scanned barcodes; ran tape back-ups and generated reports; performed copy and original cataloging of library materials (DDC; LCSH).
 Customized the GUI interface according to guidelines established by the school.
+Provided technical support to campus libraries.
+I left because my pay rate was as a paraprofessional, since the district didn’t have a “librarian” who was not also a certified teacher.
+After the new budget had my position still as a paraprofessional (28K), I left to take the job with the MPH, which also allowed me the flexibility to continue to work on my second MA at the University of St. Thomas.

 Editor, Llewellyn Worldwide, St. Paul, MN June 91–May 92